Buffett upbeat on U.S. and Berkshire, buys back stock even as pandemic hits results

 Buffett said he hopes Berkshire will in 2022 resume its annual shareholder weekend in Omaha, which normally draws around 40,000 people - an “honest-to-God annual meeting, Berkshire-style,” he wrote.

-Reporting by Jonathan Stempel in New York; editing by Megan Davies, Alden Bentley and Marguerita Choy
+Reporting by Jonathan Stempel in New York; editing by Megan Davies, Alden Bentley, Marguerita Choy and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.